top of page

 In the long term, approximately 50,000 companies will be required to inform the public and stakeholders (shareholders, partners, and consumers) about the impact of their activities on the planet and human rights (compared to 11,700 with the current European legislation).
 The development of common standards will enhance the reliability and evaluation of non-financial information.
 Increased transparency can be demanded from subsidiaries that implement different processes from others, particularly in the case of high carbon emitters or companies with a risky raw materials procurement policy.
 More precise data may be necessary for certification in such cases.
 The concept of "double materiality", which encompasses both the company's impacts on the environment and society and the external risks and opportunities related to sustainability, will be a key aspect of reporting.

-The systematization of independent auditing is one of the most notable changes for companies, as they will be compelled to demonstrate greater rigor in their reporting and a higher level of sincerity in their CSR commitments.
+The systematization of independent auditing is one of the most notable changes for companies, as they will be compelled to demonstrate greater rigour in their reporting and a higher level of sincerity in their CSR commitments.

 What does the principle of "double materiality" mean in the context of the CSRD?